 - Watch the Google training video and complete the quiz

 Once you have finished these tasks, it is time to submit your pre-qualification review.
 For this, you will need to sign back into your Google for Nonprofits account.
 When in, you will be able to “Activate” the Google Ad Grants using your customer ID.
-Finish telling Google how you heard about them and then you can finish by enrolling.
-Once this is done, you should hear back within 5 business days.
+Finish telling Google how you heard about them, and then you can finish by enrolling.
+Once this is complete, you should hear back within five business days.

 6. Create Your First Campaign

-Now that you have been approved through pre-qualification it is time to set up your first campaign.
+Now that you have approval through pre-qualification, it is time to set up your first campaign.
 Even seasoned Ad Word veterans will need to take their time setting up the campaign if this is their first Ad Grant campaign.
 Google allows spending of up to $329 per day in free ad spends.
-The following are some additional settings you will want to set up to assure a great introductory campaign.
+The following are some additional settings you will want to set up to ensure a great introductory campaign.

 - Type: Choose Search Network Only